Symphyotrichum pygmaeum: Distribution and habitat

+Conservation

 As of December 2022, it was classified by NatureServe (as Eurybia pygmaea) as Apparently Secure (G4) globally; Apparently Secure (S4) in Northwest Territories and Nunavut; and, Imperiled (S2) in Alaska.
 Its global status was last reviewed by NatureServe on 23 June 2016.
 Several known locations of the plant, especially in Alaska, are near oil field developments, increasing the potential threat to its survival in those areas.
 "The sand and gravel sites favored by this species are [...] prized for material sites by mineral and oil exploration and development companies."